Ringbo/CCT5/Readme.md

 bash scripts/finetune_CodeReview.sh -g [GPU_ID] -e [path_to_model]
 ```

+## Credit
 We reused some code from open-source repositories.
 We would like to extend our gratitude to the following repositories:
 1. [CodeT5](https://github.com/salesforce/CodeT5)
 2. [CodeBERT](https://github.com/microsoft/CodeBERT)
 2. [NatGen](https://github.com/saikat107/NatGen)

+We note that [a recent work](https://arxiv.org/pdf/2208.08100.pdf) also focuses on pre-trained models for code change.
+Since these works are conducted at similar time, we missed to discuss this paper in our Related Work part.
+We are sorry for that and we hope readers could also pay attention to this paper.

 ## Citation
 ```